stephengold/Heart/README.md

 The evolution of this project is chronicled in
 [its release log][log].

-The oldest parts of the Heart Library were originally included in SkyControl.
+The oldest parts of the Heart Library were originally included in [SkyControl].

 From May 2017 to February 2020, Heart was a sub-project of [the Jme3-utilities Project][utilities].

-Since February 2020, Heart has been a separate project at [GitHub][heart].
+Since February 2020, Heart has been a separate project, hosted at [GitHub][heart].

 [Jump to table of contents](#toc)